iFailatGitHub/Cytus-2-iM-OS-Archive/im_posts/Misc/[#040] Did anyone remember what happened yesterday.md

 ## Replies
 **MYMYM**<br>
 Did you really not remember anything lul?
-Maybe you've been Æsir-ed XDD
+Maybe you've been Æsir\-ed XDD

 **lenba**<br>
 I somewhat recalled that I talked a lot of nonsense?<br>